 How a Crypto Payment Gateway Without KYC Works

-- monitors incoming transactions on the blockchain;
+- monitor incoming transactions on the blockchain;

 Why Businesses Consider These Gateways